 - 1/2 cup unsweetened cocoa powder

-- 1/3 cup dairy-free semisweet chocolate chips + more for topping
+- 1/3 cup dairy-free semisweet chocolate chips (plus more for topping)

-- See this post for instructions on roasting a beet.
-Otherwise, you could sub another fruit puree, such as butternut squash or applesauce.
+- See this recipe for instructions on roasting a beet.
+Otherwise, you could sub another fruit purée, such as butternut squash or applesauce.

-- Preheat oven to 375 degrees F and line 12 muffins with paper liners, or lightly grease.
+- Preheat oven to 375 degrees F (190 C) and line 12 muffins with paper liners, or lightly grease (as original recipe is written // adjust number of muffins if altering batch size).

 - Stir in the almond milk and whisk once more.